Selling a House with Asbestos: What Are the Key Considerations?

 - Legal Documentation: Ensure all legal documents mention the asbestos presence and mitigation efforts.
 Transparency in these areas boosts buyer confidence.

-How Can Accurate Documentation Smoothen the Sales Process?
+How Can Accurate Documentation Smooth the Sales Process?

 Accurate documentation is crucial in making California real estate transactions run smoothly.
 Consider these points: